relayphp/relayphp.github.io/index.md

 Your middleware logic should follow this pattern:

-- Receive the request and response objects from the previous middleware as parameters, along with the next middleware as a callable.
+- Receive the request object from the previous middleware as a parameter, along with a dispatcher to the `$next` middleware;

-- Optionally modify the received request and response as desired.
+- Optionally modify the received request;

+- Then either ...

+    - Create a response and return it to the previous middleware.

+- ... or:

-- Optionally invoke the next middleware with the request and response, receiving a new response in return.
+    - Dispatch the request through the `$next` middleware, receiving a response in return;

-- Optionally modify the returned response as desired.
+    - Optionally modify the returned response;

     - Return the response to the previous middleware.

 Here is a skeleton example; your own middleware may or may not perform the various optional processes:

 {% highlight php %}
-use Psr\Http\Message\ResponseInterface as Response;
-use Psr\Http\Message\RequestInterface as Request;
+use Psr\Http\Message\RequestInterface;

-$queue[] = function (Request $request, Response $response, callable $next) {
+$queue[] = function (RequestInterface $request, callable $next) {

-    // optionally modify the incoming request
+    // optionally modify the incoming Request
     $request = $request->...;

-    // optionally skip the $next middleware and return early if (...) {
-        return $response;
-    }

-    // optionally invoke the $next middleware and get back a new response
+    // optionally dispatch the $next middleware and get back a Response
-    $response = $next($request, $response);
+    $response = $next($request);

     // optionally modify the Response if desired
     $response = $response->...;